osvauld/osvauld/sthalam/README.md

 Sthalam empowers creators to maintain full control over their digital presence.
 Publish websites with forms and comment threads, share micro-blog posts, distribute newsletters, and let subscribers get real-time updates—all while maintaining sovereignty over your data and distribution.

-When viewers connect to your content, they receive automatic updates for new posts, websites, and newsletters you publish.
+When viewers connect to your content, they can pull updates for new posts, websites, and newsletters you publish by actively polling the node.
+Your sovereign node acts as a passive content hub that viewers poll for updates.
 No platforms, no intermediaries, just direct sovereign-to-sovereign connections.

 ---